38 Foreign and defence policy

 Contemporary foreign policy making takes place against a historical backdrop which informs current mindsets and policy.
 Australia relied upon the UK for defence, trade and even foreign affairs until the Second World War, despite the ‘tyranny of distance’ from the motherland.
 This dependence was cruelly exposed by the Japanese defeat of Imperial forces in Singapore in 1942, marking a watershed in Australian thinking.
 Prime Minister John Curtin famously declared that ‘Without any inhibitions of any kind, I make it quite clear that Australia looks to America, free of any pangs as to our traditional links or kinship with the United Kingdom’[2] and soon after, he belatedly ratified the 1931 Statute of Westminster that devolved full sovereignty over international policy to the Dominion of Australia.
 During the postwar period, leading diplomats such as H.V.
 Evatt sought to carve out a greater role for Australia and other medium-sized powers in the shaping of global governance, for example, through the foundation of the United Nations (UN) and the San Francisco Peace Treaty settlements in 1951.
 At the same time the pivotal ANZUS (Australia–New Zealand–USA) alliance treaty was inaugurated, indicating a shift from the UK to the USA in terms of defence reliance.

 During the Cold War, Australian foreign and defence policy focused on the putative communist threat emanating from Soviet and Chinese expansion.
-Canberra acceded to the ANZUS alliance at the same time as the Second World War San Francisco Peace Treaties in 1951.
+Canberra acceded to the ANZUS Treaty, establishing the alliance with the United States in 1951.
 This was tied to the ongoing process of decolonisation as European powers sought to preserve their influence in South-East Asia against nationalist, and often Marxist, independence movements and conflicts.
 Canberra provided diplomatic and military support for the UN-led coalition in the Korean War (1950–53), the British in Malaya against ‘communist terrorists’ (1948–60) and against the Indonesian ‘confrontation’ policy in Borneo (1963–66), and deployed substantial military force to support the USA in Vietnam into the 1970s (including through membership of the South-East Asia Treaty Organisation Pact).
 At this time Australia also withdrew from its own colony in Papua New Guinea (1975) and sought to manage relations with the diverse array of newly independent countries in the South Pacific making up the British Commonwealth.

 Serious challenges arose around this time.
 President Nixon’s Guam Doctrine (1969) signalled that America’s allies would henceforth have to provide more resources for their own defence, prompting a more self-reliant defence policy in the 1970s and 1980s.
 Japan’s postwar economic recovery had also encouraged increasing Australian economic engagement with Asia.
 But continuing Australian economic prosperity was undermined by protectionist policies, the economic rupture with the UK when the latter joined the European Economic Community in 1973, and a series of Middle Eastern ‘oil shocks’.
 At this time, Prime Minister Gough Whitlam also ended the isolation of communist China by his visits to Beijing, which ultimately ended in the recognition of the Peoples Republic of China in 1973, and the removal of the Australian Embassy from Taipei in the Republic of China.
 The 1970s therefore saw a ‘torrent of change in Australian foreign policy’.[3]

 Against this backdrop, the Department of Foreign Affairs was established in 1971 (replaced with the Department of Foreign Affairs and Trade in 1987).
-These economic problems also led to a reappraisal of trade and financial policy and the embrace of a ‘neoliberal’ economic agenda in the 1980s: a progressive elimination of tariffs, privatisation, and opening of markets under the Hawke and Keating governments.
+Economic problems in the 1970s and early 1980s led to a reappraisal of trade and financial policy and the embrace of a ‘neoliberal’ economic agenda in the 1980s: a progressive elimination of tariffs, privatisation, and opening of markets under the Hawke and Keating governments.
 These moves re-established Australian economic competitiveness and encouraged closer engagement with the Asian region, avoiding the possibility – in Keating’s words – that Australia might become a ‘banana republic’.[4]
 Australia also drove the building of regional multilateral institutions such as Asia Pacific Economic Cooperation (APEC), and was at the forefront of peace-keeping operations in Cambodia (1992–93) and East Timor (1999).

 The long-running Howard Coalition government (1996–2007) continued these regionalist and globalist policies, while simultaneously taking a ‘hard-headed’ approach to the national interest despite its nostalgia for the UK–USA ‘Anglosphere’.
-By the 21st century, Australia’s firm attachment to the American alliance and active participation in the Asia-Pacific region was firmly established and deepened.
+By the 21st century, Australia’s firm attachment to the American alliance and active participation in the Asia-Pacific region was established and deepened.
 But the post–Cold War and post-9/11 periods unleashed a range of new and unfamiliar policy challenges such as the rise of China, international terrorism, migration, and climate change.
-While Australia benefitted from the rise of Asian power and prosperity, the longstanding certainties upon which its foreign policy settings had been predicated have been called into question.
+While Australia benefitted from the rise of Asian power and prosperity, the longstanding certainties upon which its foreign policy settings had been predicated have been called into question, prompting shifts in Australia’s conception of its primary strategic geography and region, its defence strategies, and its broad foreign policy approach.

 Australian foreign and defence policy: a thematic approach

 The 10 themes treated here are grouped under four sections.
-The first section, ‘contexts’, looks at: foreign and defence policy machinery, Labor versus Liberal Party policy traditions, and liberal internationalism; all of which set the stage for Australian policy engagement.
+The first section, ‘contexts’, looks at: foreign and defence policy machinery, Labor versus Coalition policy traditions, and liberal internationalism; all of which set the stage for Australian policy engagement.
 The second section investigates three core platforms of foreign policy engagement: economic diplomacy, defence strategy and non-traditional security.
 The following section concentrates on Australia’s regionalist policies through Asian engagement and foreign aid.
-The final section considers Australia’s relations with the two superpowers in the Asia-Pacific: China and the USA, before offering conclusions.
+The final section considers Australia’s relations with the two superpowers in the Asia- (now Indo-) Pacific: China and the USA, before offering conclusions.
 These themes interrelate and overlap, and should be considered as such – they are presented separately for analytical convenience and do not reflect any order of priority.

 Section 1: Contexts